icarotelesdasilva/Zento/README.md

 === License ===

-This project is protected by GNU V3, see [Licença](LICENSE) for more details.
+This project is protected by GNU V3, see [LICENSE](LICENSE) for more details.

 ```